crisconru/metrics-exercise/README.md

 Before run please modify at `src/context/MetricsProvider.tsx`.
 You need to set `BACKEND` const to the correct backend url.
 If you use `dev.env` with backend, uncomment the first `BACKEND` const and comment the second.

 Then you can start with `npm start`.

+## Docker-Compose

+If you choose this option, run `docker-compose up` and you get:

+- Frontend at 3333 port
+- Backend at 8888 port

+With docker-compose the project doesn't work well because an unresolved (by me) issue with CORS.